amitchell05/100-days-of-code/log.md

 **Today's Progress**: I coded for at least 4 hours today for the CoderGirl Front End course.
 I completed my first assignment.
 I am waiting for it to be graded by my TAs/Mentors.

-**Thoughts:** I seemed simplify my code greatly this time.
+**Thoughts**: I seemed simplify my code greatly this time.
 My first attempt on this assignment months ago looks harder to read.
 I'm getting more comfortable with loops and template literals

 ### Day 2: August 23, 2020

 **Today's Progress**: I studied coding for an hour today.
 I completed the first two sections of Colt Steele's The Modern JavaScript Bootcamp.
 Also, I helped out fellow classmates by reviewing their code for our exercises in CoderGirl's course.

-**Thoughts:** I'm enjoying the class format of Colt Steele's courses on Udemy.
+**Thoughts**: I'm enjoying the class format of Colt Steele's courses on Udemy.
 It helps to see things broken down into smaller parts.

 ### Day 3: August 24, 2020

 **Today's Progress**: Today, I completed today's exercises and studios in the CoderGirl class.

-**Thoughts:** I still feel awkward walking through my code with others and get embarrassed by my mistakes.
+**Thoughts**: I still feel awkward walking through my code with others and get embarrassed by my mistakes.
 As one of our instructors said, we're all still learning.

 ### Day 4: August 25, 2020

 **Today's Progress**: I completed half of section 3 in Colt Steele's Modern JavaScript course on Udemy and worked through the conditionals module with SoloLearn.

-**Thoughts:** I'm gradually understanding smaller concepts in JavaScript, but still worry if I will be able to apply my understanding to real projects.
+**Thoughts**: I'm gradually understanding smaller concepts in JavaScript, but still worry if I will be able to apply my understanding to real projects.

 ### Day 5: August 26, 2020

 **Today's Progress**: I reviewed JavaScript concept through freecodecamp's Basic JavaScript module.
 Also, for CoderGirl, we worked in groups to complete the studio assignment.

-**Thoughts:** I felt a little better talking through the code this time.
+**Thoughts**: I felt a little better talking through the code this time.
 We watched a cute raccoon video when we finished it.
 Good times!

 ### Day 6: August 27, 2020

 **Today's Progress**: I worked through some tough coding challenges on JavaScript functions for CoderGirl.

-**Thoughts:** Some days, there are some parts of my code I don't understand (esp. when it gets mathematical).
+**Thoughts**: Some days, there are some parts of my code I don't understand (esp. when it gets mathematical).
 I am glad I solved them so far, though.

 ### Day 7: August 28, 2020

 **Today's Progress**: I read Chapter 11 of my web development book for CoderGirl.
 It covered recursion and anonymous functions.
 This is where things get tricky.

-**Thoughts:** Mathematical reasoning is still somewhat confusing at times.
+**Thoughts**: Mathematical reasoning is still somewhat confusing at times.
 I'm stuck on one part of my exercises, but so close to solving it.

 ### Day 8: August 29, 2020

 **Today's Progress**: I completed Colt Steele's Intro to HTML and How to Model Data Efficiently sections today.
 Also, I solved the anonymous function exercise I had problems with yesterday.

-**Thoughts:** I'm relieved, but I want to refactor my function to be recursive.
+**Thoughts**: I'm relieved, but I want to refactor my function to be recursive.

 ### Day 9: August 30, 2020

 **Today's Progress**: I completed Section 4 of The Modern JavaScript Bootcamp course.

-**Thoughts:** I tend to practice coding for 2-5 hours a day since I'm in more than one class.
+**Thoughts**: I tend to practice coding for 2-5 hours a day since I'm in more than one class.
 I'm hoping I can find some balance so I can do my digital painting as well.

+### Day 10: August 31, 2020

+**Today's Progress**: I just completed "Calculator Project: HTML & CSS" by [Frontend Masters](https://frontendmasters.com/bootcamp/calculator-html-css/.
+Today's CoderGirl WebDev lecture will cover functions.

+**Thoughts**: I want to revisit these videos to grasp more concepts in HTML and CSS (especially flexbox), but it was a great experience!

+### Day 11: September 1, 2020

+**Today's Progress**: Busy day coding yesterday.
+I helped a classmate with one of our class assignments.

+**Thoughts**: It was great practice for explaining terminology and JavaScript concepts.

 ## Saved Example